semiosBIO/altrac-api-docs/docs/Readme.md

 ### secrets.js

-This file provides the credentials to the api-client library.
+This file provides the credentials to the api-client library to be used by the example code `example.js`.
+This file is not used in a production system.

 The ```secrets.js``` file should be edited to include the API_KEY and API_SECRET provided, example:
 ```javascript